canonical/charm-relation-interfaces/interfaces/cos_agent/v0/README.md

 #### Unit data
 - Exposes the unit address of each unit to scrape, as well as the unit name of each address.
-Should be placed in the **unit** databag of each scrapable unit.

 #### Example